 At DMU, we highly value spiritual support on campus and recognise that it is a great tool for coping with many of life’s challenges.
 Spirituality is an integral part of wellbeing for many students at DMU and as part of #HealthyDMU we want to ensure that our spiritual services empower you and enrich your student experience.
-We’re here if you need some time out in a peaceful space, or if you want somewhere you can go to pray and reflect.
-Our spaces include the Breathing Space, Sharing Space, Christian chapel and Muslim prayer room.
-All students and staff are welcome to use the spaces and attend the various sessions.

 For information on how DMU's response to COVID-19 may affect your studies, please visit our dedicated advice page.

 Due to the corona virus pandemic all OpenFaith services will be suspended until further notice.
 This means the following areas in the Portland Building will be closed completely from Monday 23rd March:

 - All Ablution facilities

 - Breathing Space

 The above spaces will remain closed to all DMU Staff, students and visitors until further notice.

 No congregational prayer, individual prayer, services or group activity will be taking place in this area.
 Please see the list of useful contacts and alternative places of worship below for online services and other useful links.

 For further updates on the corona virus, please check the DMU webpages for updates.